lnls-sirius/pru-serial485/README.md

 1. Apply the Device Tree Overlay (DTO) to configure Beaglebone pins to PRU.
 Run `overlay.sh` script each time you restart your Beaglebone.

-2. In your python code, you can just:
+2. In your python3 code, you can just:
 ```python
 import PRUserial485
 ```